-‘Are you familiar with antifa?’
+‘Are you familiar with Antifa?’
 How to choose an impartial jury when white supremacists are on trial.

 “I’m sorry, but I don’t think I can,” the juror said.

-Another potential juror, who indicated she disapproves of removing statues of Confederate leaders partly because of “southern pride,” said Tuesday she believed “the Black Lives Matter movement and the antifa movement” were responsible for the “violence and chaos” during the Unite the Right weekend.
-She then said there was a “white side that came in, the white activists, the KKK … they created a race war in Charlottesville, in our city.”
+Another potential juror, who indicated she disapproves of removing statues of Confederate leaders partly because of “Southern pride,” said Tuesday she believed “the Black Lives Matter movement and the antifa movement” were responsible for the “violence and chaos” during the Unite the Right weekend.
+She then said there was a “White side that came in, the White activists, the KKK … they created a race war in Charlottesville, in our city.”

 Moon excused both these jurors “for cause,” meaning he did not believe they could fairly adjudicate the case.